Frozen Shoulder Surgery and

 The success of your rehabilitation will depend on your dedication to working with your physical therapist while also managing your recovery on a daily basis at home.

-No matter what type of surgery you've had (or even if you don't need surgery) your home therapy routine can be improved by controlling initial and on-going pain/swelling, increasing blood flow to heal your shoulder injury, and incorporating daily stretches to increase range of motion so that you can achieve long-term, positive results.
+No matter what type of surgery you've had (or even if you don't need surgery) your home rehab routine can be improved by controlling initial and on-going pain/swelling, increasing circulation in the area to ensure your body has adequate blood flow to regenerate soft tissue, and incorporating daily stretches to increase range of motion so you can achieve long-term, positive results.
+To increase circulation in the Shoulder, we recommend the Shoulder T•Shellz Wrap®.

-After the incision site has healed, speak with your doctor about using our Shoulder T•Shellz Wrap to get Deep Tissue Regeneration Therapy.
-Using our Shoulder T•Shellz Wrap as soon as you can following your surgery will minimize scar tissue growth in the shoulder that will form as you heal.
+After the incision site has healed, speak with your doctor about using our Shoulder T•Shellz Wrap® to get Circulation Boost.
+Using our Shoulder T•Shellz Wrap® following your surgery will minimize scar tissue growth in the shoulder that will form as you heal.
 Treating scar tissue is the most important step following surgery, especially in a joint to improve its range of motion.

-Leaving the scar tissue untreated can lead to stiffness, chronic pain, osteoarthritis or other chronic conditions.
+Leaving scar tissue untreated can lead to stiffness, chronic pain, osteoarthritis or other chronic conditions.
 You'll also probably end up with a frozen shoulder injury again in a matter of weeks.
-DTR Therapy encourages more oxygen and nutrients to flow to the area to speed healing and improve the strength of the soft tissue in your joint.
+Circulatory Boost encourages more oxygen and nutrients to flow to the area to speed healing and improve the strength of the soft tissue in your joint.

 Step 1 - Reduce Pain & Swelling with a Cold Compress or Ice Pack